Articles of Association

 Rules of the Society

-Rules of the Society which all Members must abide were adopted by Council Resolution on 15 October 2020.
+Rules of the Society which all Members must abide were adopted by Council Resolution on 15 October 2020 and amended by Council Resolution on 14 October 2021 (see amendments record at foot of page).
 The Rules also set out how benefits to widow(er)s are administered.
 The Rules are reviewed and can be amended from time to time via Council Resolution.

 These Rules are supplemental to, and are adopted by the Council pursuant to, the authority granted by the Articles.